montana-science-center/exhibit-lidar/README.md

 ## Python Dependencies
 - pyrealsense2  2.50.0.3812
 - pyglet        1.5.21
 - numpy         1.22.1

 ## On the exhibit linux computer
 Lidar program is stored in:
-    /home/msclidar/Documents/lidar/lidar.py
+    /home/msclidar/Documents/exhibit-lidar/lidar.py

 The terminal command to run it is:
-    python3 /home/msclidar/Documents/lidar/lidar.py
+    python3 /home/msclidar/Documents/exhibit-lidar/lidar.py

 The program is set to auto-start.
-In the "Activities" menu search for "startup applications" and in that window you will see and entry set to run this above command.
+In the "Activities" menu search for "startup applications" and in that window you will see and entry set to run a shell script.
+This script will run the lidar program, and try a few time if it fails.

 The desktop RS icon just runs the above terminal command.